Selecting a Course

 CHM151Y (Chemistry: The Molecular Science)

 CHM151Y is the course for students who are likely to specialize in chemistry or a field related to chemistry.
-If the B.Sc. program that appeals to you includes several chemistry courses at the second and higher years (all specialist and major programs), then CHM151Y is the course in which you should enrol.
+If the B.Sc. program that appeals to you includes several chemistry courses at the second and higher years (all specialist and major programs), then CHM151Y is the course in which you should enroll.
 This course will fulfill the first-year chemistry requirement for other programs and for admission to other faculties.
-The seven specialist programs which the Chemistry Department sponsors, and for which a substantial number of chemistry courses are needed, are: Chemistry, Chemical Physics, Materials Chemistry, Biological Chemistry, Synthetic & Catalytic Chemistry, Pharmaceutical Chemistry and Environmental Chemistry.
-It is also possible to enrol in a Chemistry major program, a Chemistry minor program, an Environmental Chemistry minor program and a Nanoscience minor program (in collaboration with the National University of Singapore).
+The six specialist programs which the Chemistry Department offers, and for which a substantial number of chemistry courses are needed, are: Chemistry, Chemical Physics, Materials Science, Biological Chemistry, Synthetic & Catalytic Chemistry and Pharmaceutical Chemistry.
+It is also possible to enroll in a Chemistry major program, an Environmental Chemistry program, a Chemistry minor program and an Environmental Chemistry minor program.
 You will find a complete list of programs that lead to a B.Sc. degree in the Faculty of Arts & Science calendar.
-Students who enrol in CHM151Y are additionally expected to concurrently take both a first-year mathematics course and a first-year physics course.
+Students who enroll in CHM151Y are additionally required to concurrently take a first-year mathematics course: a first-year physics course is recommended.

 CHM135H (Chemistry: Physical Principles) and CHM136H (Introductory Organic Chemistry I)

-The combination of CHM135H with CHM136H is recommended for students who intend to take many of the biologically-oriented programs in the Life or Health Sciences (e.g. Human Biology, Immunology), which do not require a large amount of chemistry.
-It is also the most appropriate course for students applying for entry into professional programs.
-As of September 2020, CHM135H is a prerequisite for CHM136H, meaning that the two courses must be taken in order.
+The combination of CHM135H with CHM136H is recommended for students who intend to take many of the biologically-oriented programs in the Life or Health Sciences (e.g. Human Biology, Immunology, Pharmacology) which do not require a large amount of chemistry.
+These are also the most appropriate courses for students applying for entry into professional programs.
+Note that CHM135H is a prerequisite for CHM136H, meaning that the two courses must be taken sequentially.
+CHM136H is NOT offered during the Fall semester each academic year.
+Together with these two half-courses, a first-year mathematics course is a recommended co-requisite: however, please understand that some higher-level CHM courses have MAT and/or PHY pre-requisites.